Hermotimos/rpg_hub/README.md

 While already in production the project remains a sandbox for learning new technologies.
 Recently: RWD, Bootstrap, JavaScript.
 Occasional inconsistencies and errors may result from this.

 Should anybody be interested in using this code for their own RPG-like purposes or else, permission will be granted.
-Please contact me on lukas.kozicki@gmail.com
+Please contact me at lukas.kozicki@gmail.com

 Note: site features have Polish names as this was created for Polish users.